White Witch (DC Comics): Post-Infinite Crisis

-In Superman and the Legion of Super-Heroes story arc, featuring a group of Legionnaires based on the original, pre-Crisis incarnation, Spider Girl traded Mysa to Mordru in return for not attacking Earth.
-At the conclusion of the story, Wildfire comments to Superman that Dawnstar has a lock on Mysa's location, while Chameleon Girl assures Superman that the Legion will find their remaining lost teammates.

-In the Legion of Three Worlds limited series, the White Witch is imprisoned on Sorcerer's World by Mordru until she is freed by members of the Legion, including Blok.
+In the limited series Final Crisis: Legion of 3 Worlds, the White Witch is imprisoned on Sorcerer's World by Mordru until she is freed by members of the Legion, including Blok.
 It is revealed at this point that Blok and Mysa are in a relationship.
 Their escape, however, is thwarted by Mordru, and then Superboy-Prime's Legion of Super-Villains.
 Mysa uses Dawnstar's tracking ability to open a portal directly to Legion headquarters.
 Fellow Legionnaire, Green Lantern Rond Vidar, forces his teammates through the portal to prevent the LSV from following.
 Back at Legion headquarters, Mysa attempts another portal to rescue Rond but is too late as he is killed by Superboy-Prime.

-Brainiac 5 then enlists the White Witch to cast a seance spell on an old Justice League space-time crystal ball to bring the "Reboot" and "Threeboot" Legions to aid in their battle against Superboy-Prime.

-In the midst of battle, "Reboot" Legionnaire Kinetix, who possesses magic-based powers, is killed by Superboy-Prime while Mordru absorbs her life-force and all of her magical powers.
-Because her home reality was destroyed during the events of Infinite Crisis, Kinetix also possessed all of that universe's magic energies, now passed on to Mordru.
-Mordru began using his vastly increased powers in the villains' favor and launches a brutal attack on Blok to draw out Mysa.
-She reluctantly attacks Mordru with one of his own dark spells that allows her to steal his life-force and magics in a bright blaze of light.
+In the midst of battle, Kinetix is killed by Superboy-Prime, with Mordru absorbing her magic.
+Mordru uses his vastly increased powers in the villains' favor and launches a brutal attack on Blok to draw out Mysa.
+She reluctantly attacks Mordru with one of his own dark spells that allows her to steal his magic.
 Mysa re-emerges as the Black Witch with a black costume and hair, using her increased powers to defeat most of the villains single-handedly.
 At the conclusion of the story, the Black Witch remains a member of the Legion.
 However, Blok senses great trouble with his love's transformation.
 His concern increases as she returns to Sorcerer's World and claims Mordru's throne, vowing a vigilance against evil.

-Later, Blok again reaches the Sorcerers' World, only to find the Black Witch sitting on a throne in front of several spellcasters imprisoned in the stone behind her.
-Poking out of the wall are the faces of Alan Scott, the Green Lantern wizard Torquemada, Blue Devil, Zatanna, Raven and Kid Devil.
-Later, both she and Blok cement their relationship, hoping to use Mordru's dark powers for the good of the planet.